syncfusion-content/flutter-docs/Flutter/slider/tooltip.md

 N> This is only applicable for vertical orientation of the sliders.

 You can show tooltip in left or right positions using the [`tooltipPosition`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/tooltipPosition.html) property.
-The default value of the [`tooltipPosition`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/tooltipPosition.html) property is `SliderTootipPosition.left`.
+The default value of the [`tooltipPosition`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/tooltipPosition.html) property is `SliderTooltipPosition.left`.

 {% tabs %}
 {% highlight Dart %}